edureach360ebvtd-beep/edureach-360-campaign-kit/PRESENTATION_STRATEGY.md

 ```
 End with Clear Next Steps:
 "This comprehensive campaign kit is ready for immediate implementation.
-We can begin the 3-day launch sequence as early as next week, with
+We can begin the 3-day launch sequence immediately upon approval, with
 full analytics tracking from day one.
 The question isn't whether this
 will work—it's how quickly we can start seeing results."